dward2/BME547/Lectures/databases.md

 Here is where a database comes in.
 A database is a program that is responsible for managing data storage and retrieval for you.
-A good database uses advanced algorithms for storing, finding, and retrieving data from an external source.
+A good database uses advanced and optimized algorithms for storing, finding, and retrieving data from an external source.
 This reduced memory requirements for your application and improves efficiency.

 ## Types of Databases
-Databases can be split into two "families":  Relational (SQL) and Non-Relational
+Databases can be split into two "families":  Relational (SQL) and Non-Relational (noSQL).

 ### Relational (SQL) Databases
 Relational databases, often called SQL databases, have a pre-defined structure (called a schema) that allows for "relationships" to be drawn between different sets of data.
-The data tables and variable types in these data tables are pre-defined, which can improve the efficiency and storage of the database.
+The data tables and variable types in these data tables are pre-defined, which can improve the efficiency and size of the database.
 The data tables consist of rows (records) and columns (fields).
 SQL (Structured Query Language) is used to create, access, and manipulate the data in the database.
 Most databases have type checking to ensure that data